iturner72/book-notes/the_revolt_of_the_public.md

 *I, Ian Turner own this book and took these notes for my own learning, purchase the book here:* https://www.amazon.com/Revolt-Public-Crisis-Authority-Millennium/dp/1732265143

+I am reading the book on the recommendation of gyges.eth of https://www.gm.xyz/c/onthebrink

 ### 1 Prelude To A Turbuent Age
 * 23 "(My 93-year-old mother has kept her subscription to the *Washington Post* stricly because she loves the corssword puzzles.
 I have shown her websites